 We are living in a world where every day the amount and frequency of international trade is increasing.
 This is a sphere that is rapidly developing.
 The enormous volume and infinite variety of goods being shipped across international borders has driven customs authorities to look for new ways of ensuring regulatory and revenue compliance.

 There are 3 main functions of the HS Code:

 - Monetary (trade taxes)

-HS Code is the common standard worldwide for describing the type of commodity.
-Every commodity that enters or crosses most international borders have to be declared to customs by means of this code.
+The HS Code is the common standard worldwide for describing types of commodities.
+Every commodity that enters or crosses most international borders must be declared to customs using this code.
 This helps in standardizing the codes worldwide.
-Sometimes codes can differ from one country to another by several last digits.
-For example, Customs Union HS codes (the codes that are to be used in Russia, Kazakhstan, Belarus, Armenia, and Kyrgyzstan) usually differ from the European ones by the last two digits.
-But the core classification idea is the same worldwide and it is encrypted in the first 4 or 6 digits in the HS code which determines the product type, industry, destination, etc.
+Sometimes codes can differ from one country to another in their ending digits.
+For example, Customs Union HS codes (the codes that are used in Russia, Kazakhstan, Belarus, Armenia, and Kyrgyzstan) usually differ from the European ones in the last two digits.
+But the core classification idea is the same worldwide and is set in the first 4 or 6 digits in the HS code, which determines the product type, industry, destination, etc.

-The regulatory function can be clearly traced in the Customs Union certification system (EAC) because almost all Technical Regulations of the Customs Union are connected to the HS code system.
-It means that the certification procedure depends on the applied HS code for a certain product - the HS code influence the approval document type whether it will be the Declaration of Conformity or Certificate of Conformity.
-So, it is highly important to take care of the correct HS Coding before applying with a request for certification.
+The regulatory function can be clearly traced in the Customs Union certification system (EAC) because almost all Technical Regulations of the Customs Union are connected to the HS Code system.
+This means that the certification procedure depends on the HS code applied to a certain product, as the HS code affects the type of approval document, whether it will be the Declaration of Conformity or the Certificate of Conformity.
+So, it is very important to use the correct HS code before submitting a request for certification.

 The HS is thus a universal economic language and code for goods, as well as an indispensable tool for international trade.